 A: Sorry, links are not allowed in the body of the article, but you could include a link (either to your website or social media) in the author bio.

 Q: Can I submit an article on behalf of a company?

-A: Unfortunately, no. The money stories need to be personal, not promotional.
+A: Unfortunately, no. Our goal is to showcase money stories that are personal, not promotional.